slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On decision making

 <!--
+- in the small matters trust the mind, in the large ones the heart. -- sigmund freud
+> *"The cost of being wrong is less than the cost of doing nothing."
+-- Seth Godin*
 - indecision comes from not knowing what you want. they don't know what matters to them nor have found something larger then themselves to commit to.
 - everything is a trade-off.
 - a good decision is risking little for the opportunity to gain a lot. and vice-versa.